Alfresco/docs-alfresco/sap/5.1/install/index.md

 Use the following steps to download the files required to install the SAP Connector.

-1. Go to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}, click **Product Downloads**, and then download the SAP Connector distribution zip, which contains the following files:
+1. Go to [Hyland Community](https://community.hyland.com/){:target="_blank"}, and then download the SAP Connector distribution zip, which contains the following files:

     * `sap-content-connector-repo-5.1.x.amp` for Content Services.
     * `sap-content-connector-share-5.1.x.amp` for Alfresco Share.